aparx/aparx/README.md

-## Hi I'm Vinzent 👋
+## Wassup 🎉
-I think software is still craftsmanship.
-It's an art form: solving puzzles day to day, with my favorite tech stacks.
+I think software is still **craftsmanship** somewhere.
+It's an art form.
+Solving puzzles day to day, with my favorite tech stacks, laying the foundation for future engineers to iterate upon.

-I've spent the last 10 years developing, iterating, improving and building real products.
-From modifications with ~30,000 users up to full a cloud platform and different SaaS I've built and owned full-stack applications end-to-end, developed libraries, explored low-level programming, always focusing on scalability, performance, UX and (very importantly) DX.
+I've spent the last 10 years developing, iterating, improving and building **real products**.
+From modifications with **~30,000** users up to a cloud platform and different SaaS, I've built and owned full-stack applications end-to-end, developed libraries, explored low-level programming, always focusing on scalability, performance, UX and (very importantly) DX.
+I've also lead several QA stages and owned entire pipelines from A through Z.

 I like self-hosting and the devops associated with it, though I like practical engineering and theorizing about architecture more.